dolthub/dolt/README.md

 You are connected!

 While we're here let's grab a copy of MySQL so we can connect with that client.
 Head over to the [MySQL Getting Started](https://dev.mysql.com/doc/mysql-getting-started/en/) documentation and install MySQL on your machine.
-I used [Homebrew](https://brew.sh/) to install MySQL on my Mac.
+I used [Homebrew](https://brew.sh/) to install MySQL on my Mac: `brew install mysql@8.4`.
+Alternatively, you can install only the client component by running `brew install mysql-client@8.4`.

+NOTE: Make sure you install a MySQL 8.4 release.
+MySQL 8.4 is the current Long Term Support (LTS) release, meaning this is the stable and supported version of MySQL.
+MySQL 9.0 is also available, but is an "innovation" release, meaning it has more recent changes and features, but may not be as stable as the LTS release.
+The 9.0 release changes authentication support and isn't able to connect to a Dolt SQL server by default.
+You can install MySQL 8.4 with Homebrew by running `brew install mysql@8.4`.
+We are currently [working on support for the 9.0 auth changes](https://github.com/dolthub/dolt/issues/8496) and expect to support MySQL 9.0 clients without `mysql_native_password` support before the end of 2024.

 MySQL comes with a MySQL server called `mysqld` and a MySQL client called `mysql`.
 You're only interested in the client.
 After following the instructions from MySQL's documentation, make sure you have a copy of the `mysql` client on your path: